Bookie

 Reflection

-Looking back, the foundation our team built was pretty solid.
+Looking back, the foundation our team built held up well.
 The style guide, content organization, and four-module structure all carried into the rebuild without needing changes, which let me focus on refinement instead of rework.

 One thing I kept thinking about during the rebuild is how the app's descriptive text should be created: the short summaries, status notes, and prompts shown throughout the app.
 I'm not sure whether they should be auto-generated from data or written by store staff.
 The answer probably depends on what "useful and efficient" actually looks like for owners and staff day to day, which is something I'd want to learn from spending time in actual bookstores.